Membership in Temple Beth Shalom represents a commitment to our mission statement:

 Where can I learn more?

-Just go to the front page of our website (www.sftbs.org) and subscribe to our weekly e-digest.
-Click the email digest icon underneath the picture at the top-left corner.
+Just go to the top of this page and click the e-digest button or click HERE -and subscribe to our weekly e-digest.
 The digest is free and full of up-to-date information about events in our community.

-Services: Every Friday, every Saturday morning, Monday morning minyan, Saturday morning Torah study, Jewish holidays galore!
+Every Friday, every Saturday morning, Saturday morning Torah study, Jewish holidays galore!
 Worship is our business and tradition is our middle name.
-And, for the youngest members of our family, there is a joyous Tot & Family Shabbat on the first Friday of each month whenever Religious School is in session.
 For up to the minute details about dates & times, view the home page at our website or call the office: (505) 982-1376.

-Religious School, Preschool, & Youth Group: Our children are our greatest asset!
+Our children are our greatest asset!
 Our Religious School is spectacular (even the kids think so!).
 Director Joy Rosenberg gives our teenagers not only the best of their Jewish heritage but a place they think of as their second home.
-Preschool Director Rabbi Jenny Goldfried Amswych leads a dedicated group of teachers in a setting full of warmth and excitement.
+Preschool Director Sarah Harrison leads a dedicated group of teachers in a setting full of warmth and excitement.
 Ellen Zieselman, Youth Group (BSTY) Director, welcomes all Jewish high school students in Santa Fe – Temple membership not required.
 (How’s that for a way to connect?)